reflagcom/docs/product-handbook/data-export.md

 * **Access key**: The access key obtained from the cloud storage provider
 * **Secret access key**: The secret access key is obtained from the cloud storage provider

-After clicking `Save`, Bucket will validate that the supplied details are correct by attempting to list the files in the S3 bucket.&#x20;
+After clicking `Save`, Reflag will validate that the supplied details are correct by attempting to list the files in the S3 bucket.&#x20;

 If there is an error (such as misconfigured credentials, missing privileges, or misspelled names), an error message will appear.&#x20;

-Bucket will run the data export the following day or the next Monday depending on the selected cadence.
+Reflag will run the data export the following day or the next Monday depending on the selected cadence.

-Bucket records the status of the operation and displays it below the toggle.
+Reflag records the status of the operation and displays it below the toggle.
 The status will show:

 * When the last export ran
 * The status of the last export.
 One of: